drew2799/EmulatorsTrainer.jl/docs/src/index.md

 In order to train and validate an emulator, there are three major steps:

 - **Dataset creation**.
 You need to create a dataset of ground-truth prediction (in most of our application, this relies on Boltzmann solvers or Perturbation Theory calculations)
-- **Emulators Trainings**.
+- **Emulators training**.
 After creating the training datasets, we need to actually train the emulators.
 - **Emulators validation**.
 The last step is the emulator validation, in order to assess the accuracy of the trained emulator.

 `EmulatorsTrainer.jl` provides utilities for each of this three steps.